seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part11-Rubrics-Driven-Evaluation-Engine.md

 ---

-# Final Evolution of Markly

-Across all chapters, Markly has evolved from:

-### Instalment 1

-Simple AI grading script

-### Instalments 5–6

-Multimodal assistant (text + images)

-### Instalment 7

-Professional report generator
+# Why This Is a Major Engineering Upgrade

+This introduces three key production-grade properties:

-### Instalment 8
+### 1. Consistency

-Polished UX with status + reliability
+Same input → same scoring breakdown

-### Instalment 9
+### 2. Auditability

-Automatic subject detection
+Every mark maps to a rubric dimension

-### Instalment 10
+### 3. Control

-Student memory system

-### Instalment 11 (now)

-Rubric-driven evaluation engine
+The system, not the model, owns grading logic

 ---

+# Final Evolution of Markly (So Far)

+* **Early version:** simple LLM grading tool
+* **Multimodal version:** handles text + images
+* **UX version:** professional reporting pipeline
+* **Memory version:** tracks student progress
+* **Rubric version (now):** structured, reliable evaluation system

+---

 # What Markly Has Become

-At this point, Markly is no longer just a demo project.
+At this stage, Markly is no longer a demo.

-It is:

-> A structured AI-assisted assessment system with:
+It is a structured AI-assisted assessment system with:

 * multimodal understanding
 * subject-aware reasoning
-* memory of student progress
+* student memory tracking
 * rubric-based scoring
+* deterministic grading logic
-* explainable evaluation
+* explainable feedback generation
-* professional reporting
+* professional report output

 ---

-# Final Instalment Preview
+# Next Step Preview

-In the final instalment, we will push Markly into a production-ready direction:
+The next evolution is operational and production-focused:

-We’ll add:
+We will add:

+* grading audit trails (who/what produced each score)
+* analytics dashboards for teachers
+* bias detection across student groups
-* role-based access (teacher vs admin)
+* role-based access control (teacher vs admin)
-* dataset export for analytics
+* dataset export for institutional analysis
-* grading analytics dashboard
-* bias detection in grading patterns
-* and a simple evaluation “audit trail”

-This is where Markly transitions from a project into a **real educational AI system design**.
+This is where Markly transitions from a project into a **real educational AI system architecture**.